Directions for Preparing Manuscripts

 Citations of major works should be uniform throughout a given volume.
 For instance, in a book about Germaine de Staël, all citations should refer to the same edition of de Staël and the same translation of her works.
 For an edited collection, the volume editor should establish the editions to be used and inform contributors accordingly.
 If it is not feasible for contributors to use the same edition or translation, the volume editor should make sure that the editions used are properly identified.

 - If you are a volume editor, ask your acquisitions editor whether the works cited will be listed at the end of each essay or in a comprehensive list for the volume.
 If a comprehensive list is required, you are responsible for consolidating the list.
-Please also submit individual lists (on paper, not electronically) for each essay to assist the copyeditor.
+Please also submit individual lists (electronically) for each essay to assist the copyeditor.

 - A full works-cited entry (see the guidelines on creating works-cited entries in the most recent edition of the MLA Handbook) must be provided for every work quoted, discussed, described, or referred to in a substantive way in the running text, the notes, and the appendixes.
 In addition, in the Approaches to Teaching series, all texts recommended as teaching resources in part 1, “Materials,” should appear in the list of works cited.

-- Inclusive page numbers should be given for all short works (e.g., articles, essays, poems, short stories) in books and periodicals.
+- Inclusive page numbers should be given for all short works (e.g., introductions to anthologies, essays, poems, short stories) that appear in books and periodicals.

 - If an essay is dropped in the course of manuscript preparation, the works referred to in that essay should be removed from the works-cited list (unless they appear in other essays).
 If an essay is added, citations from that essay need to be added to the list.
 If an essay is revised, the list should be revised accordingly.

 - When two or more works are cited from one collection, a complete entry should be given for the collection and individual pieces should be cross-referenced to it (see the guidelines on creating cross-references in the most recent edition of the MLA Handbook).